 When choosing your peppers for this recipe, try to get the smaller sized bell peppers so they will fit in your pot.

 I can usually get 4 small or 3 medium sized bell peppers into my 6 qt pressure cooker.

 Delicious Instant Pot Stuffed Peppers are made with ground beef or turkey and rice, and are easy to make, and very tasty!
 A great weeknight meal.

-- 6 small Bell Peppers any color, I like red
+- 4 med-large Bell Peppers (any color, I like red)

-- 1 cup Cooked White Rice (or any cooked rice)
+- 1 cup Cooked Rice (or parboiled rice)

 - 2 tsp Garlic Powder

 - 1/2 small Onion, diced

 - 2 Tbsp Bread Crumbs

 - 1/4 tsp Thyme Leaves